AutoVision-cloud/SA-Det3D/README.md

 ## Model Zoo
 We provide our proposed detection models in this section.
-The 3D AP results (R-40) on KITTI 3D Object Detection validation of the moderate category are shown in the table below.
+The 3D AP results (R-40) on KITTI 3D Object Detection validation of the Car moderate category are shown in the table below.

 **Notes:**
 - For inference, our models have been tested with 1 Tesla V-100 GPU and Pytorch 1.3.